olefjaerestad/store/README.md

 # Store
-Lightweight Javascript store to store state and subscribe to state changes.
+Lightweight JavaScript store to store state and subscribe to state changes.

 ## Installation
 ```bash